-Prerequisites: NRES 801-3 and 802-3.
-Note: seating priority will be given to doctoral students.
+Prerequisites: NRES 801-3 and 802-3, admission into the PhD NRES program

 NRES 804-1.5 Graduate Seminar These seminars are geared toward developing "critical thought" and aim to help candidates respond across a broad spectrum of topics.
 The seminars will function to generate debate on various (frequently contentious) issues, promote interaction with faculty members and other students across the entire Faculty, and to act as a platform for presentations by the students themselves and invited speakers.
 Each PhD student must take NRES 804-1.5 at least twice during the course of her/his study, and is expected to give, in the manner acceptable for a conference, two 30 minute presentations.
 One presentation will be on a topic agreed upon by the student and the course co-ordinator, and the other will be relative to the student's thesis.